Korey Lee Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.46).
+- The Tigers' 4.48 team ERA ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to give up 165 total home runs at a rate of 1.2 per game (to rank 12th in baseball).
+- Tigers pitchers combine to give up 166 total home runs at a clip of 1.2 per game (to rank 12th in baseball).

-- Olson makes the start for the Tigers, his 15th of the season.
-He is 3-6 with a 4.65 ERA and 79 strikeouts through 79 1/3 innings pitched.
+- Skubal gets the start for the Tigers, his 12th of the season.
+He is 4-3 with a 3.77 ERA and 66 strikeouts in 57 1/3 innings pitched.

-- In his most recent time out on Saturday, the righty went seven scoreless innings against the Chicago White Sox while surrendering four hits.
+- In his last appearance on Sunday, the lefty tossed seven innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.